labgem/microscope-user-doc/docs/content/mage/info.rst

 If this field is filled you will have a direct access to the publications on PubMed by clicking on the **Pubmed** button on top of the Gene annotation editor window.

-How to use the "Comments" field?
+How to use the "Additional Data" field?
 --------------------------------

-The **Comments** field is dedicated to the annotators who want to leave some notes for themselves or for others annotators from the project.
-This field is not exported to the Genbank file at the end of the annotation process.
+The **Additional Data** field is dedicated to the annotators who want to leave some notes for themselves or for others annotators from the project.
+This field contain several options, all are optional.